nb1987/braintree-validation/README.md

 ### Overview

 The most important thing to be aware of is that many `options` for `$.validate()` accept callbacks, and those callbacks often contain as a parameter the `element` being validated.
 In the case of Braintree hosted fields, this element is _not_ the hosted field, but instead the `<iframe>` that contains the hosted field.
-This library contains two convenience methods for retrieving either the Braintree `HostedField` object related to the containing `<iframe>` or the name of that property.
+This library exposes two of its own convenience methods for retrieving either the Braintree `HostedField` object related to the containing `<iframe>` or the name of that property.

 ### `rules` and `messages`